 Before the Shoot

-Here’s a few topic you will want to talk about:
+Here’s a few points you will want to discuss:

-Confirm pay rates, travel expenses and any accommodation
+- Confirm pay rates, travel expenses and accommodation

-If you’ve never worked with a model before, I strongly suggest that you find your best looking friend and talk them into doing some photos with you while you’re still learning.
-Some techniques you may want to try can be time consuming and it’s best to use a forgiving friend that’s not charging you by the hour to be there.
+If you’ve never worked with a model before, I strongly suggest finding your best looking friend and talking them into doing some photos with you while you’re still learning.
+Some techniques can be time consuming to begin with and it’s best to use a forgiving friend who’s not charging you by the hour to be there.

-Ok, now that you’ve got yourself a model and found a location, it’s time to start shooting.
+Ok, now that you’ve found yourself a model and a location, it’s time to start shooting.